LimJY03/JavaMatriculation/Past Year Theory Questions/PrePSPM2021_KMM.md

 # **Question 05**

-What will be the output for the folllowing program?
+What will be the output for the following program?

 ```java
 int x = 12, y = x - 6;